alexeygrigorev/mlwiki.org/index.php/Active_Databases.md

 ---
-title: "Active Databases"
 layout: default
 permalink: /index.php/Active_Databases
+tags:
+- databases
+title: Active Databases
 ---

-# Active Databases

 ## Active Databases
 In contrast to passive databases, in active databases, execution of actions can be triggered in response to some monitored events
 - database updates and inserts